davidetorre92/AquaNet/README.md

 ## Dataset content

-Each graph in the dataset represents a food web, detailing the feeding interactions between different compartments within an ecological system.
+Each file in the dataset represents a food web, detailing the feeding interactions between different compartments within an ecological system.
 These interactions are representated as a *directed edge* between two nodes.
 In particular the interaction A->B corresponds to a flow of biomass from A to B (e.g. A is eaten by B) [1].
 The graphs are structured using .graphml format.
 For the entire analysis, we used Python's igraph library.

 ### Downloading and reading the dataset